CONNECTICUT WOMEN VETERAN RESOURCES

 - National Women Veterans Memorial at Arlington National Cemetery in Arlington, Virginia, is a memorial honoring all military women - and is the only major national memorial honoring women who have served in the nation's military, during all eras and in all services.
 For more information on the memorial, visit their website at http://www.womensmemorial.org/

-- To help service providers address the psychological and mental health needs of women veterans returning from combat, the Department of Labor’s Women’s Bureau has produced a new guide entitled "Trauma-Informed Care for Women Veterans Experiencing Homelessness", http://www.dol.gov/wb/trauma/
+- Department of Labor’s Women’s Bureau helps service providers address the psychological and mental health needs of women veterans returning from combat, and has produced a new guide entitled "Trauma-Informed Care for Women Veterans Experiencing Homelessness", http://www.dol.gov/wb/trauma/

 PREPARED BY: 211/tb